Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 ## [Career Services and Internship Program Structure](#career-services-and-internship-program-structure)

 Career coaching and internship preparation is integrated throughout the Epicodus full time program.
-From day one, you'll have a dedicated student advisor who will walk you through creating polished, professional, job-search ready resumes, cover letters, and your LinkedIn profile, and facillitate regular info sessions about a variety of career services topics.
+From day one, you'll have a dedicated student advisor who will walk you through creating polished, professional, job-search ready resumes, cover letters, and your LinkedIn profile, and facilitate regular info sessions about a variety of career services topics.
 You'll meet with your advisor multiple times throughout the program to review these materials and have a chance to practice doing a mock interview.
 Towards the end of the program, you'll begin applying to jobs and preparing for the internship.

 When it comes to finding employment after graduation, we find that students are most successful when they take career prep assignments just as seriously as they take coding.
 For that reason, career materials follow the same academic policies outlined in the Assessment section of the Student Handbook.
 If you've passed all of your career reviews on time, you'll move on to the internship class.